 For more than two decades the Friends of the Fells has worked to uphold the spirit that honors the precious natural beauty and the wildness of the Fells.
-During a time of rapidly vanishing open spaces has been rewarding to unite with citizens who have joined in the mission to value and protect this rare oasis.
+During a time of rapidly vanishing open spaces, it has been rewarding to unite with citizens who have joined in the mission to value and protect this rare oasis.

 We ask for your continued support for the many Fells hike and educational programs which provide opportunities for young and old alike to learn about and experience the beauty of the Fells Reservation in all seasons.
 In addition, your donations help support our unprecedented citizens’ campaign to protect the Fells from development threats.
 The success of these programs has shown that there is power in giving!